Mikhail Karpeyev: Retirement and later life

 Karpeyev retired from the military on age grounds on 1 April 1978, leaving with the rank of colonel.
 He went to work as a senior engineer at the Kharkiv Tractor Plant until 1993, and continued to be active in patriotic activities, and with schools and universities.
 On 29 April 2005, shortly before the 60th anniversary Victory Day celebrations, Karpeyev was appointed an honorary major general of aviation by decree of the President of Ukraine Viktor Yushchenko.

-Karpeyev lived in Kharkiv for the last years of his life, dying there on 7 June 2021 at the age of 98.
+Karpeyev lived in Kharkiv for the last years of his life, dying there on 7 June 2021, aged 98.
 He had received numerous awards and honours over his long career.
 In addition to the title of Hero of the Soviet Union, and the Order of Lenin, he had received two Orders of the Red Banner, on 14 July 1944 and 19 April 1945, the Order of Alexander Nevsky on 29 April 1945, two Orders of the Patriotic War First Class, on 7 February 1945 and 11 March 1985, the Order of the Red Star, the Order "For Service to the Homeland in the Armed Forces of the USSR" Third Class, 29 medals, and the title of Merited Railway Worker.
 He was an honorary citizen of Kharkiv since 2013, and received the Order of Bohdan Khmelnytsky Third Class from Ukraine.
 His name is recorded in Kaliningrad on the memorial Heroes of the Storming of Königsberg.
 After a farewell ceremony at the Ivan Kozhedub National Air Force University, he was buried in the village of Rohan, in Kharkiv Oblast on 9 June.
 At the time of his death he was the last Hero of the Soviet Union living in Kharkiv Oblast.